The Basics: Overview

-You are at greater risk for stroke as you grow older.
-You may also be more at risk for stroke if someone in your family has had one.
+You are at greater risk of having a stroke as you grow older.
+You may also be more at risk if someone in your family has had a stroke.
 Make sure you know your family’s medical history and share it with your doctor.

 What is a stroke?

-A stroke happens suddenly, usually with little warning.
+A stroke happens suddenly – and usually with little warning.
 Signs of a stroke include: